Is Auto Insurance Cheaper If You’re Married?

 If you and your partner drive two vehicles, then combining your two vehicles under the same insurance policy can save significant money regardless of your marital status.

 Whether you’re married or single, the best way to get affordable car insurance is to compare quotes from across multiple insurance companies.
+Car insurance might be cheaper when you’re married if you buy from the right place.

 Remember: different insurers calculate risk in different ways.
 One insurance company might decide a single driver is a significantly higher risk than a married driver, for example, while the difference might not be as significant at another insurer.